 Your fall semester schedule will be created by the Registrar's Office based on the curriculum you choose to pursue.
 The links below will provide a list of first semester courses by major.
 Your fall course schedule will be available in early August.

 The first semester schedule for students majoring in Music and Technology, Visual Arts and Technology or any other humanities discipline will be done on a case by case basis upon consultation with the program director.

 The academic catalog is your guide to degree programs, course descriptions and policies & procedure for your entering year.
 A semester by semester outline of courses (called a study plan) can be found for all majors offered within the four schools of study at Stevens.
 Click here to view the most recent Academic Catalog.
 (2015-2016 Catalog will be available by mid August.)

-All students entering Fall 2014 are required to complete CAL103, Writing and Communications, and CAL105, Knowledge, Nature, Culture.
+All students entering Fall 2015 are required to complete CAL103, Writing and Communications, and CAL105, Knowledge, Nature, Culture.
 One of these courses will appear on your fall schedule.
-The other should be taken during spring 2015.
+The other should be taken during Spring 2016.
 Click here to read more about these courses.

 As part of our Freshman Advising System, every entering student is assigned a faculty advisor for their major.
 After August 4, you can find the name and contact information for your advisor by logging in to myStevens.
 Once there click on the Student/Faculty Web Self Services icon under Campus Services.
 Then click on Student and Financial Aid, hover over Student Records, and click on the Advisor link.
-The first group meeting with your academic faculty advisor is scheduled for the morning of Thursday, August 21.
-On Friday, August 22, you will meet with your advisor individually.
+The first group meeting with your academic faculty advisor is scheduled for TBD.
+You will meet with your advisor individually on TBD.
 Your specific meeting time will be shared with you closer to the date.
-These events are part of your Freshman Orientation schedule.
+These events will be part of your Freshman Orientation schedule.